-3.3.2 Admission to B-Tech.
-Town & Regional Planning (BTTRPI)
+3.3.2 B-Tech.
+Town & Regional Planning (BTTRPI) (Course no longer on offer)

 After completion of the National Diploma: Town & Regional Planning, the student could continue with his/her studies by applying for the B-Tech: Town & Regional Planning.